vivekchn24/Project-Management-Dashboard-Excel/README.md

 > This project has been completed as part of my personal learning and practice journey.
 > **Please do not copy or directly include this project in your resume, portfolio, or elsewhere.**
 > Instead, I encourage you to use it as inspiration and **practice building your own version** to strengthen your skills.

+-⭐ This Excel project was completed as part of my data analytics training/Journey And the Excel Project Done At <a href="https://futurevisioncomputers.com/">Future Vision Computer Institute</a>,Surat.